layth49/VerbalMemory-HB/README.md

 [![Product Name Video][product-video]][repo-url]

 This project is made to cheat at the [Verbal Memory Test on HumanBenchmark.com][verbalMemory-hb] using Selenium to get the word displayed on the HTML and adds it to a list.
 If the word is already there, press <b>SEEN</b>; if not, press <b>NEW</b> and add it to the list.
+This can go on forever (tested: 5000+).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>